 The company also has a leased manufacturing facility in Quakertown, Pennsylvania, which was exited as part of the company's manufacturing consolidation efforts.
 This lease extends through June 2015.
-This facility is currently subleased.
+Additionally, the company has a leased manufacturing facility in Verdi, Nevada, which was exited as part of the company's consolidation efforts.
+This lease extends through June 2012.